Pompeo tells Trudeau U.S. focused on release of two Canadians in China

 Trudeau said on Wednesday his government had no intention of backing down in the dispute with China and would defend Canada's interests.

-In response, the Chinese embassy in Ottawa on Thursday blamed Canada for "gross difficulties" in bilateral ties and demanded the release of Meng.
+In response, the Chinese embassy in Ottawa on Thursday blamed Canada for "gross difficulties" in bilateral ties and demanded Meng's release.

 Freeland and Pompeo also discussed the crisis in Venezuela, where President Nicolas Maduro is resisting international pressure to step down and allow elections to take place.